knope-dev/knope/docs/src/content/docs/recipes/enforcing-change-documentation.md

 :::

-You can install the bot from [its public page](https://github.com/apps/knope-bot).
+You can install the bot from [GitHub Marketplace](https://github.com/marketplace/knope-bot).
 Only install it for the repositories you want to enforce documentation on (as it will do this by default).